 - Employees are expected to behave in a professional and harmonious manner, by

-treating each other with respect, dignity, fairness and courtesy.
+treating each other with respect, dignity, fairness and courtesy

 5.3 Protection of Assets and Funds

 The Directors and the Employees must protect the assets and funds of the Group to

 ensure availability for legitimate business purposes and that no property, information

 or position belonging to the Group or opportunity arising from these be used for

 5.4 Business Records and Data Integrity

-Accurate, timely and reliable records are necessary to meet the Group’s legal and financial
+Accurate, timely and reliable records are necessary to meet the Group’s legal and

-to generally accepted and applicable accounting principles
+accounts should conform to generally accepted and applicable accounting principles

 accurate and adequate business records are the responsibility of each Employee.
 No

 unauthorised, false, improper or misleading records or entries shall be made in the

 books and records of the Group, under any circumstances.